Bronisław Wesołowski: Biography

 A Pole, born in a village near Warsaw, he became a committed socialist while in his teens.
 He studied at Zurich Polytechnic as an electrical engineer.

 In 1889, together with Adolf Warski and Julian Marchlewski, he founded the Union of Polish Workers.
-In 1893, the Union was disbanded and its members joined the Social Democracy of the Kingdom of Poland (SDPK - later the SDPKiL), founded in Zurich by Rosa Luxemburg and Leo Jogiches.
+In 1893, the Union was disbanded and its members joined the Social Democracy of the Kingdom of Poland, founded in Zurich by Rosa Luxemburg and Leo Jogiches, which later adopted the name the Social Democracy of the Kingdom of Poland and Lithuania.

 Wesołowski returned to Poland, and was the only member of the Zurich-based leadership to attend the founding congress of the SDPK in March 1894.
 He was arrested soon afterwards, and spent more than ten years in Siberia.

-Released during the 1905 revolution, he returned illegally to Warsaw, where he was arrested again in 1908.
-After another nine years in prison and exile, he was released after the February Revolution, in 1917, and joined the Bolsheviks.
+Released around the time of the 1905 revolution, he settled in Kyiv, where he became involved in the work of the RSDLP.
+In 1907, he participated in the 5th Congress of the RSDLP, supporting, along with the entire SDKPiL delegation, the Bolsheviks led by V. I. Lenin.
+He later returned illegally to Warsaw, where he was arrested again in 1908 and spent another nine years in prison and exile.

-On 20 December 1918, Wesołowski arrived in Warsaw as head of a five-member Soviet Red Cross mission, to discuss the repatriation of former Russian prisoners of war, who had bene held in Poland by the Germans during World War I. All five were arrested by the Polish authorities, who suspected that they had come to spread communist propaganda, and were expelled from Poland.
-Near the border with Soviet Russia, on the night of 1/2 January 1919, they were seized by Polish gendarmes, taken to a wood and shot.
-Wesołowski and three others were killed, while one member of the delegation survived by pretending to be dead.
+After the February Revolution he returned to Petrograd from exile in the Yenisei Governorate and joined the Bolsheviks, where he represented Polish Social Democracy on the Central Committee of the RSDLP(b).
+From June 1917, he was a candidate member of the Executive Committee of Polish Social Democratic groups in Russia.
+From spring to November 1917, he was a member of the Secretariat of the Central Committee of the RSDLP(b) and a member of the Petrograd Military Revolutionary Committee.
+He was a delegate to the Second Congress of Soviets and a member of the All-Russian Central Executive Committee.